keithrbennett/rexe/README.md

 ### Logging

 A log entry is optionally output to standard error after completion of the code.
+This entry is a hash representation (to be precise, `to_h`) of the `$RC` OpenStruct described in the $RC section below.
-The entry is a hash containing the version, date/time of execution, source code to be evaluated, options (after parsing both the `REXE_OPTIONS` environment variable and the command line), and the execution time of your Ruby code:
+It contains the version, date/time of execution, source code to be evaluated, options (after parsing both the `REXE_OPTIONS` environment variable and the command line), and the execution time of your Ruby code: